Calusa Recovery

 Long-term effects of alcohol abuse

-The consequences of long-term alcohol consumption on health are impacted by the amount of ethanol consumed.
+Alcohol Abuse and Withdrawal are caused by long-term alcohol consumption on health is impacted by the amount of ethanol consumed.
 While light drinking carries health risks, it’s worth noting that small quantities of alcohol can also offer certain health benefits.
 However, chronic heavy drinking, frequently associated with alcohol use disorder, results in severe health consequences that outweigh any implicit advantages.

 Long-term alcohol consumption is capable of damaging nearly every organ and system in the body.
 These effects can manifest gradually and may become more severe over time.